jeremenichelli/personal-site/README.md

 To avoid flash of unstyled content, they are preloaded and font face rules are inlined in the head using _font-display_ to keep text visible as font files load.

-_At the moment, font subsetting needs to be done manually and push to the repository._
+_At the moment, font subsetting needs to be done manually and pushed to the repository._

+## Development

+When the `serve` command is running, first a full build takes place to make sure no assets are missing.
+Second, a [Browsersync](https://browsersync.io/) server starts and finally the same server watches styles, scripts and content files to reload an updated version of the site.

 ## Deployment

-When a build is triggered in [Netlify](//netlify.com), a script named `npm run relase` takes place.
-First it cleans possible leading files in the final output directories of the project.
+When a build happens in [Netlify](//netlify.com), a script named `npm run relase` takes place.

 The `release` script first runs `npm run assets` to generate and copy all files including styles partials, scripts, fonts, images and favicon related files.
 Then, it triggers an [Eleventy](//11ty.dev) build.

-As a post activity, for now only, it checks if the feed generated is valid.
-In the future it might absorb other responsibilities as checking broken links or visual testing.
+As a post validation happens (at the moment the only one), a script checks if the feed generated is valid.
+In the future this step might absorb other responsibilities, as checking broken links or visual testing for example.

 ## License